Stock market today: Stocks drift as pressure from the bond market eases after cooler economic data

 NEW YORK (AP) — U.S. stocks are drifting Thursday following mixed profit reports from big companies and signals that the economy may be cooling.

-The S&P 500 was 0.2% lower in morning trading, though the majority of stocks within the index and across Wall Street were rising.
-The Dow Jones Industrial Average was down 372 points, or 1%, as of 10 a.m.
-Eastern time, and the Nasdaq composite was 0.3% lower.
+The S&P 500 was 0.3% lower in midday trading, though the majority of stocks within the index and across Wall Street were rising.
+The Dow Jones Industrial Average was down 329 points, or 0.9%, as of 12:12 p.m.
+Eastern time, and the Nasdaq composite was 0.5% lower.

-Salesforce lost roughly a fifth of its value and was the main reason the Dow fell so much.
-The company, which helps businesses manage their customers, reported weaker revenue for the latest quarter than analysts expected, though its profit topped estimates.
+Salesforce was the main reason the Dow fell so much more than the rest of the market, losing about a fifth of its value.
+The company, which helps businesses manage their customers, reported weaker revenue for the latest quarter than analysts expected.
 It also gave forecasts for revenue in the current quarter and fiscal year that fell short of Wall Street’s.
-Shares tumbled 19.8%.
+Shares tumbled 19.9%.

 The drop in yields offered relief after they had climbed earlier this week on worries about tepid demand for Treasury bonds following several U.S. government auctions.
 Higher yields put downward pressure on all kinds of investments.